|

 Legolas held up his hands.
 "I have been examined by Master

-Dínendal and appear none the worse for it," he said.
+Dínendal and appear to be none the worse for it,"

-book lying on the floor.
-It was called Love Potions and some of
+a book lying on the floor.
+It was called Love Potions and

-its pages were missing.
-I assumed that the murderer had torn it
+some of its pages were missing.
+I assumed that the murderer had

-accidentally or through malice, but now I think that it was what
+torn it accidentally, or through malice, but now I think that

 "It contained the recipe she used?" asked Fingolfin.